The best books we read in 2018

 Better Call Saul.
 It’s not a movie, but it’s my favorite show currently on television.
 Each season of this slow, patient character study is better than the last, and it has made Michael McKean one of my favorite actors.
 I’m hoping, and I think there’s a chance, it’ll get a more redemptive ending than did its progenitor, Breaking Bad.

-Another great thing about FilmStruck was that it had many of the harder-to-find items on the Vatican film list.
+One great thing about the streaming service FilmStruck was that it had many of the harder-to-find items on the Vatican film list.
 When I found out it was shutting down, I tried to get through as many of them as possible:

 Babette’s Feast, 1987.
 Of all the films I watched in 2018, this is my favorite.
 It’s a gently humorous, humanistic tale of French (and so Catholic) culinary culture disrupting a Puritan village on the coast of Denmark.
 It’s hard not to see Eucharistic symbolism in a lovingly prepared and sensually overwhelming feast bringing some warmth, joy and reconciliation into a cold, crabbed, Calvinist community.
 It also has much to say to artists and to anyone who thinks they missed their calling in life.